Anwar-M/Acoustic-Beamforming/README.md

 # Acoustic-Beamforming
 Various beamforming files written in MATLAB.
 Allows for convection, different types of steering vectors and more.
+They are known to work with R2016b (9.1.0.441655).

 Requires time pressure signal of microphones as a matrix representation.
 Use developCSM to construct CSM with a given sampling frequency.